 Pura Taman Ayun Temple

-Pura Taman Ayun is a temple complex set in the midst of perfectly maintained tropical gardens.
+Pura Taman Ayun, translated as the ‘Garden Temple in the Water’ is a 17th-century temple complex set in the midst of perfectly maintained tropical gardens.

-Though the central complex itself is off-limits for non-Hindus, its beautiful gardens and gorgeous location make for a nice morning out.
+Though the central complex itself is off-limits for non-Hindus, its beautiful gardens and gorgeous location make this UNESCO World Cultural Tourism site a wonderful morning out.

 Pod Chocolate